achimmertens/advertising/ReportTemplate.md

-These are the winners of the last advertising contest advertising contest microtask task challenge minijob report marketing
+These are the winners of the last advertising contest advertising contest microtask task challenge minijob report marketing campaign